sunnnymskang/ChillPillV1/README.md

  jargon used in WebMD or google search.
 These keywords were then searched through the larger corpus of the subreddit comment to gauge their prevalence.

- This app was created during my fellowship at Insight Datascience program.
+ This app was created during my fellowship at Insight Datascience program in 2018.
 Creating the app within 3 weeks was no less than a daunting task however, was absolutely a gratifying experience.
 Having survived depression, I tried to answer what I and my peers may find most useful in creating and designing the app.
 Having said that, this project has a lot of room to grow: The biggest challenge came from separating words describing symptoms from other thematic words.
 This